 Investment by mainstream agencies: Examples of key current programmes / projects Description Credit Union Scheme.
 Hartlepool Credit Union Ltd. is a savings and loans co-operative owned and operated by its members.
 Members can access a savings and low cost loan facility at a local base.
 Members are eligible to free life savings and loan protection insurance.
 Membership is open to anyone who lives or works in the Borough of Hartlepool.
 Collection points in the North of Hartlepool are as follows: West View Advice and Resource Centre - Thursday 12.00pm to 1.30pm; Derwent Grange Housing (Residents only) - Monday 1.15pm to 2.00pm; West View Community Centre - Thursday 2.00pm to 3.45pm; Sure Start North main building - Monday 2.15pm to 4.00pm and Friday 11.20am to 12.30pm.
 Schools St. John Vianney's - Monday 11.00am to 12.25pm; St. Hild's - Monday 12.30pm to 1.10pm; St. Helen's - Thursday 9.00am to 10.00am; St. Bega's - Friday 9.00am to 11.15am.
-The following services can be accessed at the main office - No. 3/4 Avenue Parade, Avenue Road, Hartlepool: - direct benefit payments; - benefit advice; - money advice.
+The following services can be accessed at the main office - No. 3/4 Avenue Parade, Avenue Road, Hartlepool: direct benefit payments; benefit advice; money advice.
 The office is open Monday to Friday 10.00am to 3.45pm.
 For enquiries or more information please Tel.
 01429 863542.
 Volunteer Centre Hartlepool.
 Volunteer Centre Hartlepool is part of Hartlepool Voluntary Development Agency (HVDA) and works primarily with volunteers and local charitable and not for profit organisations and statutory bodies such as schools.
 The Volunteer Centre at HVDA is the only service of its kind offering advice and information on the full range of voluntary

-Investment by mainstream agencies: Examples of key current programmes / projects Description work opportunities in Hartlepool to people over 25.
-The Centre is currently funded by Local Government, Central Government initiatives and Charitable Funders.
+Examples of key current programmes / projects Description work opportunities in Hartlepool to people over 25.
+The Centre is currently funded by Local Government, Central Government initiative and Charitable Funders.
 The Centre holds information on a wide range of volunteer opportunities and community activity.
-Information is sought on a comprehensive range of volunteer opportunities and potential volunteers are offered support and advice in matching their motivation to volunteer with appropriate programmes.
-Volunteering is marketed and promoted through local, national and regional campaigns, making full use of technology, local and national publicity and word of mouth to promote positive messages about the benefits, diverse nature and conditions of volunteering.
+Information is sought on a comprehensive range of volunteer opportunities and potential volunteers are offered support and advice in matching their motivatio to volunteer with appropriate programmes.
+Volunteering is marketed and promoted through local, national and regional campaigns, makin full use of technology, local and national publicity and word of mouth to promote positive messages about the benefits, diverse nature and conditions of volunteering.
 An equal opportunities policy is implemented with a clear commitment to diversity, equality and antioppressive practice.
-The Centre leads and / or participates in campaigns and issues that affect volunteers and volunteering, being proactive to increase awareness of volunteering and for a more volunteer literate and volunteer friendly climate.
-The staff will support people who wish to volunteer to effect positive social change and improve the quality of life in their community by promoting volunteering targeted at specific groups of people who face barriers to volunteering.
+The Centre leads and / or participates in campaigns and issues that affect volunteering and for a more volunteer literate and volunteer friendly climate.
+The staff will suppor people who wish to volunteer to effect positive social change and improve the quality of life in their community by promoting volunteering.
 The Centre also currently employs 2 qualified life coaches who offer personal coaching to anyone who volunteers in Hartlepool.
 For more information please Tel.
 01429 262641.
 Hartlepool Millennium Volunteers.
 Millennium Volunteers is a government funded initiative aimed at all young people aged 16 to 24 to encourage, recruit and reward voluntary activity in their local community.
-Recognition takes the form of 2 nationally recognised Awards, which are time based.
+Recognition takes the forr of 2 nationally recognised Awards, which are time based.
 The MV Award for 100 hours of voluntary activity and the MV Award of Excellence for 200 hours.
 All young people participating in voluntary activity through the MV programme are offered a wide range of free, varied and flexible training.
 The only stipulation is that it should "make them a better volunteer".
 So this can be as individual as the volunteer themselves.
 For more information please Tel.
 01429 262641.